-With our take-home projects, you have the ability to run test cases.
+With take-home projects you have the ability to run test cases.
 Test cases allow you to test a candidate’s code against certain requirements.
-You will also be able to view the test cases’ pass/fail once the candidate has finished their take-home project.
+You will also be able to view the test cases’ pass/fail results once the candidate has finished their take-home project.

 In order to run tests on the solution function, we must know how many parameters are enabled, what types they are, and what the expected return type of the function is.

 Parameters should be named and assigned a type using the dropdowns.

 You can add multiple parameters to a function by selecting the “Add Parameter” button, and repeating the steps to name the parameter and assign the type.